michalparkola/michalparkola.github.io/src/content/blog/make-it-easy-for-people-to-understand-you.md

 ## **Lack of clarity causes problems**

-If you leve things unclear or ambiguous some people might just ignore the rest of you message.
+If you leave things unclear or ambiguous some people might just ignore the rest of your message.

 Opportunity lost.